SAT Suite

 How Much Does the SAT Cost?

-The SAT is a globally recognized college admission test that millions of students take each year as a step on their path to college.
-When students are taking the test on a Saturday, there is a fee.
+The SAT® is a globally recognized college admission test that millions of students take each year as a step on their path to college and career.
+There’s usually a fee when students take the test on a weekend.

 Here’s a detailed look at how much the SAT costs.